 This clerkship gives students an opportunity to revisit the structure of the human body through various imaging modalities.
 Students are introduced to advances in and clinical applications of various visualization/imaging technologies.
 Material is presented via interactive presentations, anatomy workshops, and students have the opportunity to participate in Radiology read-out sessions.
 Students can take this clerkship online or participate in a two-week onsite experience.

 Electives are important ways to enhance educational areas of weakness, to experience new opportunities, and to promote a residency plan in some situations.
-Students may take clinical electives at Mount Sinai or its affiliates, at off-campus scholarly institutions or, with the approval of the Global Health office, at an international venue.
+Students may take clinical electives at Icahn School of Medicine at Mount Sinai or its affiliates, at off-campus scholarly institutions or, with the approval of the Global Health office, at an international venue.
 Electives should represent longitudinal clinical or research experiences and are typically four weeks in duration.
 Students may create a tailor-made elective or may register for an elective that has been created for the curriculum and is advertised on the website.

 Courses Without Walls (CWW)

 Courses Without Walls refer to essential themes in medical education.
 At the Icahn School of Medicine, these threads are woven throughout the core curriculum.
 Topics are taught and reinforced in depth and breadth as students advance in their training.
 Ultimately, the CWW themes build into a matrix that is horizontally and vertically integrated over the four-year core curriculum, and is represented in the content and assessments of many host courses.
-CWW themes include Ethics, Sexual and Reproductive Health, Diagnostic Radiology, Palliative Care, Clinical Laboratories, Global Health, Population Health including evidence-based medicine, medical informatics and library science, Nutrition, Cultural Competency and Health Policy.
+CWW themes include Ethics, Sexual and Reproductive Health, Diagnostic Radiology, Palliative Care, Clinical Laboratories, Global Health, Population Health including evidence-based medicine, medical informatics and library science, Nutrition, Cultural Competency, and Health Policy.